 A NATURAL WONDER

-Victoria Falls is one of the seven natural wonders of the world and a UNESCO world heritage natural site!
-Victoria Falls – or Mosi-o-tunya a as it more rightly called – is the world longest waterfall with 1.6 km wide and 128 meters high.
-It is part of the Zambezi river and marks the border between Zambia and Zimbabwe.
+Victoria Falls – or Mosi-o-tunya is the world longest waterfall measuring an impressive 1.6 km wide and 128 meters high.
+That’s twice the size of Niagara!
+It’s like the earth has a giant rip and this carved line marks the border between Zambia and Zimbabwe.

 I know, it’s almost sad.
 Yes, it was definitely dry season in November, and I was a little disappointed, since a large part of the fall was not really a waterfall, but more a canyon.
-Not what I had imagines when we planned the trip.
+Not at all what I imagined, when I planned the trip.
 Maybe it was unusually dry, but I hadn’t even considered the possibility.

-On the other hand, we had heard several travellers’ accounts of it being almost impossible to see because of the mist.
-I can imagine since we could hardly could see the fall of Gullfoss in Iceland due to the massive amount of water, when we visited.
+On the other hand, trying to look on the bright side (as if).
+I heard several travellers’ accounts of it being almost impossible to see because of the spray, when the falls are filled with water.
+I can imagine it, since we could hardly could see the fall of Gullfoss in Iceland due to the massive amount of water, when we visited (as you can see here).
 So I guess, it’s always and never a good time.

-It was mainly The Devil’s Cataract and the beginning of the main falls that had water.
-It was still impressive though…
+But we did find some water.
+It was mainly The Devil’s Cataract and the beginning of the falls, that had water, and I guess I have to settle with that… (swearing)

 I took a zipline across the river just below the falls.
 You can see in the image above the two wires going across.
 The platform is on the left.
 It was just me and another guy, and we were pretty nervous even though I have tried it before.
 But once, you take off it’s really not bad.